elsiehupp/wikiteam/README.md

   <details>
   <summary>Windows Dependencies</summary>

   The latest version of Python is available from [python.org](https://www.python.org/downloads/).
 There is a simple installation of Python suitable for running scripts and packages available from the Microsoft Store.
 Python will then be available from any Command Prompt or PowerShell session.
-Optionally, adding `C:\Program Files\Git\usr\bin` to the `PATH` environment variable will add some some useful Linux commands and utilities to Command Prompt.
+Optionally, adding C:\Program Files\Git\usr\bin to the PATH environment variable will add some some useful Linux commands and utilities to Command Prompt.

   If you are already using the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about), you can follow the Linux instructions above.
 If you don't want to install a full WSL distribution, [Git for Windows](https://gitforwindows.org/) provides Bash emulation, so you can use it as a more lightweight option instead.
 Git Bash also provides some useful Linux commands and utilities.

   > When installing [Python 3.8](https://www.python.org/downloads/release/python-380/) (from python.org), be sure to check "Add Python to PATH" so that installed Python scripts are accessible from any location.
-If for some reason installed Python scripts, e.g. `pip`, are not available from any location, you can add Python to the `PATH` environment variable using the instructions [here](https://datatofish.com/add-python-to-windows-path/).
+If for some reason installed Python scripts, e.g. pip, are not available from any location, you can add Python to the PATH environment variable using the instructions [here](https://datatofish.com/add-python-to-windows-path/).
   >
-  > And while doing so should not be necessary if you follow the instructions further down and install MediaWiki Scraper using `pip`, if you'd prefer that Windows store installed Python scripts somewhere other than the default Python folder under `%appdata%`, you can also add your preferred alternative path such as `C:\Program Files\Python3\Scripts\` or a subfolder of `My Documents`.
+  > And while doing so should not be necessary if you follow the instructions further down and install MediaWiki Scraper using pip, if you'd prefer that Windows store installed Python scripts somewhere other than the default Python folder under %appdata%, you can also add your preferred alternative path such as C:\Program Files\Python3\Scripts\ or a subfolder of My Documents.
 (You will need to restart any terminal sessions in order for this to take effect.)

   Whenever you'd like to run a Bash session, you can open a Bash terminal prompt from any folder in Windows Explorer by right-clicking and choosing the option from the context menu.
 (For some purposes you may wish to run Bash as an administrator.)
 This way you can open a Bash prompt and clone the MediaWiki Scraper repository in one location, and subsequently or later open another Bash prompt and run MediaWiki Scraper to dump a wiki wherever else you'd like without having to browse to the directory manually using Bash.